anicrob/jira-filter-search/README.md

 URL - this is the Atlassian url instance (e.g. https://your-domain.atlassian.net)

 SEARCH_KEYWORD - this is the word you are searching for within the filter jql.
-Note that it is case sensitive.
+It is no longer case sensitive.

 Note: you can use the .env.TEMPLATE file as a reference.